ibm-cloud-docs/watson-assistant/phone-troubleshooting.md

 1. The source name of the log events is *Watson*.

     You can apply filters or search the logs by values such as a phone number or instance ID.

+## Call Detail Records (CDRs)
+{: #phone-troubleshooting-cdrs}

+The phone integration can generate call detail record (CDR) events, which contain summary information about a single call.
+Call detail records are configured through a webhook.
+For more information, see [Logging activity with a webhook](/docs/watson-assistant?topic=watson-assistant-webhook-log#webhook-log).

+For detailed information about the structure of the CDR event payload, see [CDR log event reference](/docs/watson-assistant?topic=watson-assistant-cdr-log-reference).

+You can also inject custom data into the CDR event.
+For more information, see [Injecting custom values into CDR log events](/docs/watson-assistant?topic=watson-assistant-phone-actions#phone-actions-cdr-custom-data).